false-schemers/skint/README.md

 [skint/pre](https://github.com/false-schemers/skint/tree/main/pre)

-SKINT's hygienic macroexpander is derived from Alan Petrofsky's EIOD 1.17 (please see the t.scm file for the original copyright info).
+SKINT's hygienic macroexpander is derived from Al Petrofsky's EIOD 1.17 (please see the t.scm file for the original copyright info).
-SKINT's VM and compiler follow the stack machine approach described in "Three Implementation Models for Scheme" thesis by R. Kent Dybvig
+SKINT's VM and compiler follow the stack machine approach described in “Three Implementation Models for Scheme” thesis by R. Kent Dybvig
 ([TR87-011](https://www.cs.unc.edu/techreports/87-011.pdf), 1987).
 Supporting library code comes from #F's [LibL library](https://raw.githubusercontent.com/false-schemers/sharpF/master/lib/libl.sf).

 ## Family

 Please see [SIOF](https://github.com/false-schemers/siof) repository for a single-file R7RS-small interpreter.
-It is more portable and easier to build, but runs significantly slower.
+It is more portable and easier to build, but is less complete and runs significantly slower.